This author is very into video games—specifically the "BioShock" series.

-This article will cover everything about the Possession Vigor in the game Bioshock Infinite.
-It covers basic information such as upgrades and vigor combos, along with advanced ways to use them.
+This article will cover everything about the Possession Vigor in BioShock Infinite.
+Read on to find basic information such as upgrades and vigor combos, along with advanced ways to use them.
 All opinions that are expressed are my own and have come from my experiences playing and beating the game multiple times (more times than I can count) on Hard and 1999 Mode.
 Also, it might (or might not) matter to note that I play on a computer, just in case you begin to wonder.

 Possession is the first vigor that you acquire.

-Possession for Less - This upgrade cost $1653 but it is worth it.
+This upgrade costs $1653, but it is worth it.
 It allows you to use Possession twice as much, which is useful when using the expensive Possession trap.

 - Possession does not work on Handymen or the Siren (Lady Comstock's Ghost)